elastic/kibana/x-pack/plugins/alerts/README.md

 ## Plugin status

-Alerts plugin's status is customized by including information about checking framework decryption failures:
+The plugin status of an alert is customized by including information about checking failures for the framework decryption:
 ```
 core.status.set(
         combineLatest([